MikeHopley/ftl-ships-strategy/index.md

 Emergency Respirators make automated ships much easier to board.
 Keep them until you need to sell them for something better, like a weapon.

-You can only buy one system, so buy hacking.
-[Defence drones are bad on this ship](https://i.imgur.com/4kNq8jj.jpg) (weapons, cloaking, and drones are vulnerable).

 As usual, the artillery is too expensive to upgrade, unless you are late in the game with plenty of scrap.